 2012 BMW Z4 Performance

 Test drivers report that the 2012 BMW Z4 is powerful and handles like a pro.
-However, its agility in the corners also means that the Z4’s ride isn’t as smooth as rivals like the Mercedes-Benz SLK.
+However, its agility in corners also means that the Z4’s ride isn’t as smooth as that of rivals like the Mercedes-Benz SLK.
 Drivers looking for some real speed should check out the Z4 sDrive35is trim.
 But if you want a convertible with even better handling, don’t overlook the Porsche Boxster.

 The base Z4 gets a new, turbocharged four-cylinder engine for 2012, which replaces the 2011 Z4’s inline-six.
 Overall, reviewers agree that although it’s smaller, the new engine boosts fuel economy and gives the Z4 a slight performance edge.

 - "At 2.0 liters, there wouldn't seem to be much displacement to spool up the turbocharger quickly.
 But the twin-scroll turbo (the turbine is fed exhaust by two distinct pathways) builds boost with a whiny glee." -- Car and Driver

 - "In fact, the 2012 BMW Z4 as a whole is easy to love.
 While not possessing the perfectly balanced nature of the Porsche Boxster or the peerless refinement of the new Mercedes-Benz SLK, the Z4 manages to strike a middle ground between the two." -- Edmunds